30 Minute Roasted Courgettes Traybake

-This delicious recipe is taken from our BOOM ambassador, Anna Jones' first book 'A modern way to cook'.
-A new collection of delicious, healthy, inspiring vegetarian recipes – that are so quick to make they’re achievable on any night of the week.
+This quick and delicious recipe is taken from Anna Jones' first book 'A Modern Way to Cook', a collection of healthy, inspiring veggie recipes that are so fast to make they’re achievable on any night of the week.
+This one only takes 30 minutes to prepare!

 a classic in my house growing up.
 I use the grill instead of the oven to cook